What is sports marketing? Sports marketing definitions from A to Z

 I – Internationality

 Maybe the top reason why sports marketing works?
 Sport is a huge, global show, capable of crossing geographical, linguistic and cultural borders.
-Think of major events, such as MotoGP races or the World Cup, which attract millions of fans around the planet.
-Sports sponsorship is a highly effective tool of communication, especially for business that operate all over the world.
+Think of major events, such as MotoGP, the World Cup or the Olympic games, which attract millions of fans around the planet.
+Sports marketing campaigns are a highly effective tool of communication, especially for business that operate all over the world.

 J – Jordan